 My name is Pien Walraven, I come from the beautiful city of Nijmegen (the Netherlands), and currently I am doing my PhD at the Open University of the Netherlands.

 My research addresses an imperative problem for contemporary hospitals and professional organizations:

 How to enhance and improve (different aspects of) hospital performance while operating in turbulent environments.
 Particularly, I am looking into the process of co-evolutionary alignment of Electronic Medical Records with goals, needs and strategies of hospitals and their stakeholders, both during implementations and in operation.
 I explicitly address the challenge of multiple stakeholder perspectives and differing, possibly even conflicting, goals and needs within the hospital.
 My research uses a complex adaptive systems view on organizations as a foundation.

 Apart from doing research, I teach in the masters’ program Business Process Management and IT (BPMIT) at the Open University of the Netherlands.
-In particular, I support in giving the course Enterprise Architecture and I guide around 10 students in writing their masters’ thesis.
+In particular, I teach Digital Transformation as part of the M.Sc. program Health Sciences, I support in giving the course Enterprise Architecture and I guide around 10 students in writing their masters’ thesis.

 Before my PhD, I worked for the supporting IT department of Wageningen University & Research for two years, as a business- and information analyst.
 There I engaged among others in information modelling, information integration, business process analyses, impact analyses, stakeholder analyses, requirements engineering and project management.
 In this period I also founded and chaired the organization-wide young professionals network of Wageningen University & Research: YoungWUR.